Statins and Cancer

 As far as actually causing cancer, the average duration of the trials was five years, while patients taking stains would take the drugs for longer periods, probably the rest of their lives.
 Cancers can occur after long latency periods after the person is exposed to the cause of the disease, so you never really know.
 As time goes by and we get long term data from the millions of people who use stating drugs, epidemiologists will be able to make an even more sure call on this question.

-An article published by M.D.
-Anderson Cancer Center suggests that statins may lower the risk of cancer just by reducing serum cholesterol levels.
-Another theory is that statins reduce the tendency of a cancer to metastasize..
-Cholesterol is known to be needed for cell growth, but it is not thought that the effects of statins on serum cholesterol levels directly affect the development or growth of cancerour tumors.
+Some scientists feel statins may lower the risk of cancer just by reducing serum cholesterol levels.
+Another theory is that statins reduce the tendency of a cancer to metastasize.
+Support for this theory comes from a meta-study that found lower LDL-C levels are associated with higher cancer rates.
+Cholesterol is known to be needed for cell growth, but it is not thought that the effects of statins on serum cholesterol levels directly affect the development or growth of cancerous tumors.
+"Statins increase the number of regulatory T cells" but may consquently "impair both the innate4 and adaptive5 host antitumour immune responses."
+This might pose a problem especially in the elderly who are more likely to harbor "occult" microtumors.
+Suppress the immune system and they are more likely to get cancer.

 Studies published in May 2008 found that incidences of cancer are dramatically reduced when patients take statins in high doses.
 A University of Michigan study found that regular statin usage was associated with lower risk of colon cancer.

 An April 2008 report of Rutgers University research showed that a combination of atorvastatin (Lipitor) and celecoxib (Celebrex) may stop or slow the growth of prostate cancer.
-Further work published in late 2011 found that statin use was linked to lower rates of prostate cancer mortality.
 Another study announced in 2013 found lower incidences of prostate cancer in patients on statins.
 This is certainly a pleiotropic effect and nobody is suggesting statins be prescribed to prevent cancer.
 (The 2013 study found initial incidence of prostate cancer was lowered, but rates of recurrence or progression were unaffected.)

-Recently, large scale studies by the Department of Veteran Affairs show statin usage is associated with reduction in rates of lung cancer.
+Large scale studies by the Department of Veteran Affairs show statin usage is associated with reduction in rates of lung cancer.
 And also appear to reduce the risk of pancreatic cancer.
 A further Baylor College of Medicine published in 2009 showed evidence that statins may prevent or slow liver cancer.
 An Israeli study released in 2012 found people who took statins were less likely to develop cancer, and the effect was especially pronounced in men and leukemia.
+A retrospective stufy of over 40000 men concluded statin usage cut risk of prostate cancer by 24 percent.

 Researchers in Switzerland and California may have started to uncover the mechanism for chemoprevention.
 The growth of lymphatic vessels facilitates the growth of tumors and aids in the body's rejection of transplanted organs.
 Statins appear to inhibit this vessel growth.